-All farm related activities are carried out in compliance with the Stewardship Guide Growing Australian Grain - Safely managing risks with crop inputs and grain on farm.1
+All farm related activities are carried out in compliance with the Stewardship Guide Growing Australian Grain - Safely managing risks with crop inputs and grain on farm available from Grain Producers website.

 That guide details information for grain growers and their advisers about managing risks with inputs, grain handling and safety on-farm.